awim/awim.github.io/about.markdown

 **Verint Recognition APAC Level II** - _Category: Team Focus_

-> “This award is given for the best player of the team, from all divisions of cross departments in Jakarta Region.
-With criteria of Most Contributed, Most Proactive, Most Appreciated, Most  Service Excellence looks from Interpersonal and Relationship with Internal and External Team”
+> This award is given for the best player of the team, from all divisions of cross departments in Jakarta Region.
+With criteria of Most Contributed, Most Proactive, Most Appreciated, Most  Service Excellence looks from Interpersonal and Relationship with Internal and External Team